danielegasparri/span-gui/docs/spectra_manipulation.md

 **Important:** If you activate or deactivate tasks after reordering, you must reorder again, or tasks will be executed in their default panel order.

 Multiple tasks can be selected simultaneously (e.g., rebinning, Doppler correction, adding noise) without restrictions.
-The "Preview Spec." button in the main panel allows you to visualise the spectrum after you activated the task(s) and CLOSED the Spectra Manipulation panel.
+The "Preview Spec." button in the main panel allows you to visualize the spectrum after you activated the task(s) and CLOSED the Spectra Manipulation panel.
 The preview displays the final processed spectrum, combining all activated tasks.
 Intermediate previews are not available.
 If you apply three tasks, the preview reflects their cumulative effect.
 If no task is selected, the original spectrum is shown.